 I decided to give my blog page a little lift with its own name.
-I’m calling it Sycamore Notes and some day I will explain where that comes from.
-For now, know that it is based on my belief that art can be something that lifts us out of the ordinary and inspires or challenges us.
+I’m calling it Sycamore Notes and some day I will explain where that comes from. (see a more recent post for that) For now, know that it is based on my belief that art can be something that lifts us out of the ordinary and inspires or challenges us.
 So here I will “go out on a limb” and share new works that are being added into this site’s galleries or tell you about coming events and opportunities, or share techniques I use; or perhaps I will share a thought that I feel needs to be shared.
 My hope is that this will become interactive and to that end, I invite you to share your thoughts or questions as we proceed.

 There are many wonderful reasons for maintaining my website and blog but perhaps the one that brings me the most joy is like the one that happened recently.
 A name appeared on a contact form in my mailbox with a fun description of some antics in a biology class in the late 70’s when I taught biology at VMA in Erie.
 Several emails were exchanged and stories told of all that has transpired on both ends of the story fleshing out some old memories from long ago.
 I LOVE being able to do that and to learn about where life has taken my students.
 So many have found me with a google search that lead them to my website.
 Some visit for a span and others have become life long friends.
 It happens more than I ever would have anticipated.
 This particular reunion had yet another element.
 “How did you happen to look for me at this time?”
 I said.
 “Marie, I think of you every week when I dust a framed drawing my mother gave me in the mid-90’s!”
 After I asked her to send me a photo, I was gobsmacked (have wanted to use that word!) to see a drawing I did in Holland in 1984 while on a solo backpacking trip through Europe to draw and paint and visit the museums, under the direction of my friend and mentor Frederick Franck.
 So, it became a double reunion with my student Kathy and with Femke and her mother, the models in that drawing.
 Who knew that dusting could bring so much pleasure?